 2 days in Sarajevo is quite short for this beautiful city.
 However, with this travel itinerary by a local, you will definitely have a well-rounded trip no matter how tight the schedule may seem!

 Bosnia and Herzegovina is a country that has amazing variety when it comes to nature.
 Half of the country is covered with forests and mountains, while the other is old towns and buildings.
 In each place you visit during these 2 days in Sarajevo, there will be stunning scenery and delicious eats.

 From the deep canyons and valleys of rivers to the mountains, thick forests, and long fields fill with fruits, I hope you fall in love with the country as I did!

 Day 1: Sarajevo Old Town

-On the first day, I would recommend walking around Sarajevo’s historic center.
-There is so much to see, so this will be a busy day with lots of walking!
+On the first day, I would recommend walking around the city’s historic center.
+There are a lot of things to do in Sarajevo, so this will be a busy day with plenty of walking!

 There are many attractions in Sarajevo.
 The ones you shouldn’t miss are: